telefonicaid/fiware-orion/doc/manuals/orion-api.md

 contains the geographical location to be used for matching purposes.
 To this aim, the following rules must be followed:

-* If an entity has no attribute corresponding to a location (encoded as GeoJSON or the Simple Location Format), then such an entity has not declared any geospatial property and will not match any geographical query.
+* If an entity has no attribute corresponding to a location (encoded as GeoJSON), then such an entity has not declared any geospatial property and will not match any geographical query.

 * If an entity only exposes one attribute corresponding to a location, then such an attribute will